ABOUT JONATHAN ROTENBERG

 The Boston Computer Society: Dawn of the Business Personal Computer and Cost-Efficient Home PC

-1 month agoThis is the second of five video releases of Boston Computer Society (BCS) General Meetings, by the Computer History Museum (CHM).
-Read about the first video release here, and be sure to check out CHM’s playlist...
+4 months agoThis is the second of five video releases of Boston Computer Society (BCS) General Meetings, by the Computer History Museum (CHM).
+Be sure to check out CHM’s playlist of BCS videos here and learn more about BCS on...
 Read More

 The Boston Computer Society Presents: 1981 Forum on the Future of Personal Computers